moonshot11/SimpleSurvival/README.md

 # SimpleSurvival
-SimpleSurvival KSP Mod
+**v0.1.0 for KSP 1.10.1**

-SimpleSurvival is a Kerbal Space Program mod which aims to encourage roleplaying in the following ways:
+SimpleSurvival is a Kerbal Space Program mod which adds a simple life support mechanic with the goal of encouraging roleplaying in the following ways:

-- Add a simple life support mechanic.

 - Give purpose to different command modules.
 (A Mk1 capsule can get to orbit, but can it go to the Mun?)

-- Require the Hitchhiker's module for long journeys (no trips to Eeloo in a Mk1 capsule!)
+- Require the Hitchhiker's module for long journeys (no trips to Eeloo in a Mk1 capsule!).
+- Create persistent resources for the Kerbals' EVA suits.

 ![User Guide 1](/docs/img/Slide1.PNG)